bomonike/bomonike.github.io/ai-agents.md

 * Scrape websites for data

-* Combine calendar, tasks, and scheduling links.
-Motion (https://www.usemotion.com/) is an AI-powered task management app automatically reschedule tasks based on your progress and any changes during the day.
+* Motion (https://www.usemotion.com/) is an app that combines calendar, tasks, and scheduling links as an AI-powered task management app automatically reschedule tasks based on your progress and any changes during the day.
 It's by Jacob Zeng.
 For $34/month, ensure you meet deadlines, Motion reschedules undone work.
 Quick access to calendar (OPT + C), meeting scheduler (OPT + A), and task addition (OPT + SPACE) improves efficiency.

    * https://www.youtube.com/watch?v=no2l-Ob1Eq4&t=9s How to use Motion
    * https://www.fahimai.com/motion-ai